-As staff members, participating in professional development opportunities helps ensure that you are aware of responsible and ethical practices in your work with children and families.
+As staff members, participating in professional development opportunities helps ensure that you are aware of responsible and ethical practices in your work with families and children.
 Staff meetings can include opportunities to review case studies or role-play situations that address ethical dilemmas.
 You should always feel comfortable speaking to your trainer or coach about any situations in which you are unsure about how to proceed.
 Seeking this guidance will help foster an atmosphere in the program that builds trust and communication.
 Other staff members can also learn from your example about what to do in difficult situations.

 In your work with families, you will encounter different parenting practices and cultural beliefs.
-Situations may arise where you will need the guidance of your trainer or coach to learn how to better work in collaboration with families who may have different beliefs and child-rearing practices from your own.
+Situations may arise where you will need the guidance of your trainer or coach to learn how to work in collaboration with families who may have different beliefs and child-rearing practices from your own.

 Professional Ethics Lived Day by Day

-As a direct care staff member, it is important to get to know the standards that apply to your program.
+As a direct-care staff member, it is important to get to know the standards that apply to your program.
 You should take the time to find out about competencies, standards, or position statements that serve as guides for expectations when working with children, youth, and their families.
 Knowing this information should be of particular importance to you and your work.
 Your program may already be in the process of accreditation or re-accreditation through a professional organization, and you can learn a lot by being involved in this process.

 Maintaining Confidentiality: Children and Families

-Lani, a caregiver in the toddler room, is curious about the way Nia, a teacher in the after-school program, is coping with 6-year-old Millie's challenging behaviors.
-During lunch in the staff lounge Lani asks Nia what is going on with little Millie that is causing her to "act up", and what is Nia doing about it?
-Lani is a friend of Millie's aunt, and she wants to reassure her that Millie's challenging behavior is being addressed by Nia.
+Lani, a caregiver in the toddler room is curious about the way Nia, a teacher in the after-school program is coping with 6-year old Millie's challenging behaviors.
+During lunch in the staff lounge Lani asks Nia what is going on with little Millie that is causing her to "act up" and what is Nia doing about it.
+Lani is a friend of Millie's aunt and she wants to reassure her that Millie's challenging behavior is being addressed by Nia.

 Acting responsibly and ethically should be at the core of your practice as a direct care staff member.
-In your daily interactions with children, families, colleagues, and administrators, engage in the following:
+In your daily interactions with children, families, colleagues and administrators, engage in the following:

 - Keep information about children and their families confidential.
 This refers to reviewing child and family records, having conversations with other staff members at school or in the community, or engaging in conversations with other people you know in the community.